To fully understand what NetFlow is and why it’s used for network monitoring, we first need to know what a flow is.

 If you enable NetFlow on the main switch connecting the different departments (S1), you also gain instant visibility into all internal network traffic as well, typically referred to as east-west traffic.

 In sum, NetFlow is a powerful tool for monitoring any network.
-With its simplicity and ability to inexpensively collect a wide array of detailed metrics, you can use NetFlow to inspect, assess, plan, troubleshoot and secure all your client networks.
+With its simplicity and ability to inexpensively collect a wide array of detailed metrics, you can use NetFlow to inspect, assess, plan, troubleshoot and secure the network.